hossam9866/About-Us-Silkbooth/README.md

 In france page import both style-en.css then style.fr.css in order.

-4- Import about-us-script in all html files, before </ body> tag
+4- Import about-us-script.js in all html files, before </ body> tag